Self-leadership: Because the strategy only works when the woman behind it trusts herself enough to use it.

 You've achieved real things.
-So why doesn't it feel like it?
+So why doesn't it feel like you have?

 You have evidence.
 Client results.
 Positive feedback.
 Years of hard-won experience and genuine expertise.